inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 The chart shows that in the case of the default configuration, the delay for the two traffic categories is about the same.
-The use of the priority queue significantly decreases the delay for the high priority frames, and marginally increases the delay of the background frames compared to the baseline default configuration.
+The use of the priority queue significantly decreases the delay for the high-priority frames and marginally increases the delay of the background frames compared to the baseline default configuration.
-Preemption causes an even greater decrease for high priority frames at the cost of a slight increase for background frames.
+Preemption causes an even greater decrease for high-priority frames at the cost of a slight increase for background frames.

-Estimating the End-to-end delay
+Estimating the End-to-End Delay
 +++++++++++++++++++++++++++++++

 In the next section, we will examine the credibility of these results by doing some